Bike Your Way Through Saratoga County, NY: Discover the Region's Best Bike Routes

 - This trail will end at the General Philip Schuyler House.
 From here, stay on the trail until you exit on U.S. 4.
 Turn right, ride north across the bridge, and then turn left onto Burgoyne Street.

-- Ride along Burgoyne Street until you reach Monument Drive on your left.
+- For about .5-mile, you'll be biking uphill along Burgoyne Street until you reach Monument Drive on your left.
 Take the turn, and then follow the road to the entrance of Victory Woods.

 - Starting from Victory Woods, bike back to the intersection with Burgoyne Street.
 Go left, and you'll soon pass the Saratoga Monument.
 A parking area is located nearby down Cemetery Road.